 The "Great Sea" is the Mediterranean.
-Imagine, the Dead Sea becomes a fisherman's paradise.
-The same genre of fish you find today in the Mediterranean, you'll find in its waters.
-Fishing excursions on the Dead Sea!
+Imagine, the Dead Sea will become a fisherman's paradise.

+The same genre of fish that today are in the ocean of the Mediterranean, you'll find in its waters.
+Chartered fishing excursions will be operating on the Dead Sea!

 Notice the amazing promise in verse 9, "Everything will live wherever the river goes."
-Whatever the river touches gets healed!
+Whatever God's river touches gets healed!
 It's a curative tonic.
-Every pond, every cesspool into this water seeps will be repaired.
+Every putrid pond, and every cesspool, and every stagnant eddy into which this water seeps will be transformed.

-And this is just a little glimpse of the incredible transformations that take place all over the world when Jesus rules the Earth from His throne in Jerusalem.
+And this is just a small glimpse of the incredible transformations that take place all over the world when Jesus rules the Earth from His throne in Jerusalem.

-If Jesus is able to heal the waters of the Dead Sea, I'm sure the Yellow River clean-up will be no problem!
+If Jesus is able to heal the waters of the Dead Sea, cleaning up an oil spill in the Gulf will be no problem!